ujjwallsrivastavaa/AskPDF/README.md

 # AskPDF - Conversational AI with Gemini and OpenAI

-LangChain is a conversational AI application that leverages the power of the Gemini and OpenAI models to provide users with an interactive chat experience.
+AskPDF is a conversational AI application that leverages the power of the Gemini and OpenAI models to provide users with an interactive chat experience.
 Users can ask questions and receive answers based on the context provided by uploaded PDF documents.

 ![image](https://github.com/huseyincenik/streamlit_langchain/assets/127469334/8722fb97-c1b6-485d-a354-23e5a6227716)

 ## Features

-- **Multi-Model Support**: LangChain supports both the Gemini and OpenAI models for conversational AI.
+- **Multi-Model Support**: AskPDF supports both the Gemini and OpenAI models for conversational AI.
 - **PDF Document Integration**: Users can upload PDF documents to provide context for the conversation.
 - **Interactive Chat Interface**: Users can ask questions and receive immediate responses within the application.
 - **Conversation History**: All user queries and responses are logged, allowing users to review past interactions.